Jiya-John/markdown_portfolio/projects.markdown

 # Projects

-Here are a few highlights from my ongoing journey in tech and art:
+Here are a few projects from my ongoing journey in tech:

 ## 🌐 Real-time Sentiment Analysis on Amazon Reviews